nalwayv/MyLeetCode/README.md

 - 1299\.
 Replace Elements with Greatest Element on Right Side
 - 1342\.
 Number of Steps to Reduce a Number to Zero
 - 1346\.
 Check If N and Its Double Exist
+- 1431\.
+Kids With the Greatest Number of Candies
 - 1460\.
 Make Two Arrays Equal by Reversing Subarrays
 - 1480\.
 Running Sum of 1d Array
 - 1508\.
 Range Sum of Sorted Subarray Sums